-I recently did a training for a group of senior leaders who wanted to generate some ideas and brainstorming about how they, as a group, could set some norms around productivity.
-They have the mindset that if everyone followed some of the same guidelines, it would be a whole lot easier for everyone.
-For example, they were considering having so called “quiet periods” where emailing each other and setting meetings were off limits so that they could all chip away at their to-do lists and accomplish some of their bigger projects.
+I recently did a training for a group of senior leaders who wanted to set some norms around productivity.
+They wanted to all followed the same guidelines to make it easier for everyone.
+For example, they considered “quiet periods” where emailing each other and setting meetings were off limits so that they could all chip away at their to-do lists and accomplish some of their bigger projects.

 Before the training, I did some more reading to help them along with their brainstorming.
 I landed on the book Eat That Frog!: Twenty-one Great Ways to Stop Procrastinating and Get More Done in Less Time by Brian Tracey.